-- A person who collects a voter registration application from that person's spouse, child, or parent. - An employee or agent of the Division of Elections, Supervisor of Elections, and Department of Highway Safety and Motor Vehicles engaged in registering people to vote or collecting voter registration applications. - An official voter registration agency designated by the National Voter Registration Act or state law (ss.
-97.021 & 97.058, Florida Statutes, and Rule 1S-2.048). - Any organization that only distributes, but not does not collect voter registration applications, is not a 3PVRO and need not comply with the 3PVRO requirements.
+- A person who collects a voter registration application from that person's spouse, child, or parent. - An employee or agent of the Division of Elections, Supervisor of Elections, or Department of Highway Safety and Motor Vehicles engaged in registering people to vote or collecting voter registration applications. - An official voter registration agency designated under 52 U.S. C. s.
+20506(a) of the National Voter Registration Act, or state law (ss.
+97.021 & 97.058, Florida Statutes, and Rule 1S-2.048). - Any organization that only distributes voter registration applications but does not collect them.